1930 Salmas earthquake: Damage

-Sixty villages and about 40 churches were destroyed in the southwest Salmas Plain and the surrounding mountainous regions.
+Sixty villages and about 40 Armenian churches were destroyed in the southwest Salmas Plain and the surrounding mountainous regions.
 In the zone of heaviest damage (bounded by the villages of Kohneh Shahr, Payajuk and Zaviehjuk) all the homes and all but one of the churches were destroyed.
 To the east of this area, the large village of Dilman reportedly had 1,100 casualties, but seismologists J. S. Tchalenko and M. Berberian questioned the reliability of this figure.
 In smaller villages, survivors provided an accurate count of those lost because they remembered the victims by name, but in a village of 18,000, survivors were unable to grasp the extent of the losses.
 Only two homes remained standing there, and the village was renamed Salmas and moved to a new location to the west.

 The villages in the mountains to the south, west, and north of the Salmas Plain were generally smaller, and accounted for about half of the total number of villages that were lost.
 The foreshock was not felt at Borusliqalan (the westernmost village that was destroyed) and the losses were high.
 The foreshock was also not strongly felt to the east of Lake Urmia (and to the southwest of Tabriz) where the village of Mamaqan was completely destroyed and 85 people were killed.
 Other nearby villages went almost unscathed, with the differing amounts of damage being attributed to soil type.

 Ground effects

-A post-earthquake survey of the land was undertaken by seismologists N. N. Ambraseys and C. P. Melville, but it was not completed until the mid 1970s.
+A post-earthquake survey of the land was undertaken by seismologists N. N. Ambraseys and C. P. Melville, but it was not completed until the mid-1970s.
 At that time, 16 km of surface breaks with right-lateral offsets between 1–4 m were located between the villages of Shurgil and Kuhneh Shahr.
 Substantial vertical movement of the west-northwest trending fault was also seen, with even greater maximum displacements of 4–6 m, but the average vertical slip was about 1.2 m throughout the extent of the observed surface faulting.
 They estimated that about 30 km of visible fault breaks were present immediately following the shocks, but by the time they had completed their survey 45 years later about half of the surface features had succumbed to erosion.
 Other effects included disturbed stream and spring flow, water table fluctuations, and landslides.

 Aftershocks

 A series of strong and damaging aftershocks persisted for about three-and-a-half months.
-The largest in the sequence came on May 8.
+The largest in the sequence came on 8 May.
 The event caused additional destruction to the northeast of the initial meizoseismal area.
 Qatur, which had been nearly destroyed by the mainshock, took another serious hit.
 Other villages (Chaliyan, Givaran, Mir 'Umar, and Ravyan) also experienced major destruction.
-Shekar Yazi was a village in the southeast region that had not been seriously affected by the mainshock, but experienced heavy damage during the May 8 event.
+Shekar Yazi was a village in the southeast region that had not been seriously affected by the mainshock, but experienced heavy damage during the 8 May event.
 This shock resulted in four additional deaths.